- High Point

 High Point is a city in the Piedmont Triad and the 9th largest in the state by population.
 Known as the “Home Furnishings Capital of the World,” High Point is a major global producer of furniture and hosts a bi-annual trade show that is visited by furniture makers from around the globe.
 Beyond furniture, it also offers a diverse economy supported by logistics, banking, manufacturing, pharmaceuticals, and more.
 Plus, High Point is a great place to raise a family, with a low crime rate, affordable housing, and friendly neighbors.

-Concord is a city in Cabarrus County in the southwestern part of the state.
+Concord is also one of the largest cities in North Carolina.
+Concord is a located in Cabarrus County in the southwestern part of the state.
 The city is home to some of the state’s top tourist attractions, including NASCAR’s Charlotte Motor Speedway and the Concord Mills Shopping Mall.
 The city also has a beautiful historic downtown with great restaurants, shopping, golf courses, water parks, and more.
 With a stable economy and a median property value of $360,000, Concord is a great place to live, with easy access to some of the best of what North Carolina has to offer.